Essential Facts

 Arenal Volcano

 Arenal Volcano is one of Costa Rica’s most popular landmarks.
 It’s a picturesque, cone-shaped volcano located in the country’s north alongside dense rainforests.
 It’s a great place to go hiking to caves or waterfalls, or to search for animals like the elusive jaguar.
-The region also abounds with hot springs, so it’s a great place to go for a soak after a long day’s hike.
+Hot springs also dot the region, so it’s a great place to go for a soak after a long day’s hike.

 Manuel Antonio National Park